A Self-Consistent Model of Kinetic Alfven Solitons in Pulsar Wind Plasma: Linking Soliton Characteristics to Pulsar Observables: Theoretical Framework

-{ In the equatorial pulsar wind zone beyond the light cylinder, we consider a collisionless, magnetized e--p--i plasma in which positively charged ions form a fluid medium while electrons and positrons follow the $\kappa-$distributions.
+In the equatorial pulsar wind zone beyond the light cylinder, we consider a collisionless, magnetized e--p--i plasma in which positively charged ions form a fluid medium while electrons and positrons follow the $\kappa-$distributions.
 In this region, we assume the dominant magnetic field component is the toroidal field $\mathbf{B}_0 =B_0\hat{z}$ (see Fig.~\ref{geometry}) produced by stellar rotation.
 The radial (poloidal) component \( \mathbf{B}_r \), which would act as a guide field, is significantly weaker (\( B_r / B_0 \lesssim 0.1 \)) in this region, and thus its contribution to the Lorentz force is much weaker.
 For analytical tractability and without loss of generality, we neglect the guide field in the present formulation.
 This assumption allows a closed-form derivation of the KdV equation while capturing the essential soliton physics.
-Wave propagation is restricted to the $x$-$z$ plane, with perturbations decomposed via the two-potential formalism (parallel potential $\psi$ and perpendicular potential $\phi$) appropriate for a low$-\beta$ plasma \citep{Kadomtsev1965}.
-Under these conditions, the nonlinear dynamics of KAWs are governed by the following normalized continuity and momentum equations respectively:}
+Wave propagation is restricted to the $x$-$z$ plane.
+To describe the KA solitons, we employ the two-potential formalism \citep{Kadomtsev1965}, where the electric field is expressed as $E = -\nabla_\perp \phi - \nabla_\parallel \psi$.
+Here, $\phi$ represents the potential associated with the perpendicular (inductive) electric field, while $\psi$ accounts for the parallel electrostatic potential arising from finite parallel electron thermal pressure.
+This approximation is valid in the low-$\beta$ kinetic regime ($m_e/m_i \ll \beta \ll 1$), where the wave phase velocity is intermediate between the electron and ion thermal velocities.
+Under these conditions, the nonlinear dynamics of KAWs are governed by the following normalized continuity and momentum equations respectively:

 where ${\bf v}_i=v_{ix}\hat{x}+v_{iz}\hat{z}$ is the ion fluid velocity and ${\bf E}=E_{x}\hat{x}+E_{z}\hat{z}$ is the electric field.
 Thus, for KA soliton propagation in $x$-$z$ plane, the ion continuity and parallel momentum equations in normalized form can thus be written as: